TheNaubit/tailwind-dot-grid-backgrounds/README.md

 ## What
 You could achieve the same by just using some Tailwind code but...
 I found myself adding this kind of background in my projects very often.
 So I created a small Tailwind plugin to allow me adding these background but at the same allowing all the customization offered by Tailwind.

+### Features
+- 🎨 Fully integrated with Tailwind CSS
+- 🏃‍♂️ Performant (it uses CSS to render the backgrounds)
+- 0️⃣ Zero dependencies
+- 🧪 Has tests!
+- 🎉 Easy to use, straight to the point

 ## Guide and examples

 ### Background Grid